 Is There a Risk of Rejection by the Body When Using Autologous Cells?

 There is an extremely low risk of rejection of the autologous cells because they come from the patient’s own body.
 In fact, the risk of rejection of these cells is almost non-existent.

 Why aren’t More Doctors Performing This Procedure?

-Regenerative medicine is still a growing field, and not every medical school is up to date with regenerative medicine technology.
-To ensure our patients are receiving the best and latest treatment, our doctors are required to receive additional training for regenerative medicine for lung diseases.
+Many top leading medical schools have recently incorporated regenerative medicine into their curriculum since this is a fast-growing field.
+To ensure our patients are receiving the best and latest treatment, our doctors are required to receive additional training for regenerative medicine for lung diseases*.

 What is the Life Expectancy of Someone with COPD and Does COPD Shorten Lifespan?